kirkofypsi/7DWorkProblemModel/faq.md

 It's important to acknowledge that companies typically do not hire external PR agencies to create false positive reviews.
 Instead, they employ more subtle tactics, which can be perceived as legitimate by the individuals involved.
 One such approach is when a manager sends an email to a group of employees, requesting them to post a positive review, with a message along the lines of, "After all, we're not as bad as they say we are online."
 Often, the recipients of these requests are members of the recruitment department, who have a vested interest in posting fabricated reviews, as it increases their chances of attracting potential candidates.

 In summary, Culturama excludes positive employee feedback due to the difficulty in verifying its authenticity.
 Although many positive comments are genuine, a significant number are either influenced by employers or entirely fabricated.
-In our opinion, the only reliable measure of work culture quality is the absence of workplace problem reports, rather than the presence of praise.
+In our opinion, **the only reliable measure of work culture quality is the absence of workplace problem reports, rather than the presence of praise**.

 ## Why are fake positive reviews a problem, while fake negative reviews are not?